charleshenryhugo/Notifier/README.md

 which will download all files to `$GOPATH/src/github.com/` and build a binary file `Notifier` to `$GOPATH/bin/`

-Then put binary file in `/usr/local/bin` (or anywhere you like) and the config files just under `$HOME` as described above.
+Then put the binary file in `/usr/local/bin` (or anywhere you like) and the config files just under `$HOME` as described above.

 ``` shell
 cp $GOPATH/bin/Notifier /usr/local/bin/